gobbyo/IoT/docs/tutorial-cloudtodevicemsg.md

             print ( "Unexpected error {0}" % ex )
     ```

-1. Replace the `IOTHUB_CONNECTION_STRING` in the code you copy and pasted above by opening the Azure Portal and following the diagram below.
+1. Replace the `IOTHUB_CONNECTION_STRING` by opening the Azure Portal and following the diagram below.
 1️⃣ In the left pane, select your IoT Hub service portal page, then 2️⃣ select **Security Settings > Shared access policies**.
 3️⃣ In the center pane, select **iothubowner** in the Manage shared access policies section.
 4️⃣ Copy the **Primary Connection String** and replace the `IOTHUB_CONNECTION_STRING` in your code you pasted from the previous step.

 ![lnk_iothubconnection]